 4. Internal audits

 As the goal of continuous improvement is one of the main aims of your management system, performing regular reviews is vital.
-To do this you should perform audits on your own systems and procedures; our guide to performing internal audits will help here.
+To do this you should perform audits on your own systems and procedure.

 To prove that you are performing these checks, your auditor will want to see that the results of these internal audits have been recorded, and they will want to look at your audit schedule (i.e. the documents showing when you plan on auditing each part of your business).